weaviate/java-client/README.md

 ## ⚠️ New Java client version ⚠️

-To start using Weaviate Java Client add this dependency to `pom.xml`:
+To start using Weaviate Java Client add the dependency to `pom.xml`:

 ```xml